 - Statue of Liberty view from Battery Park

 The sales agents on the sidewalks can be overly enthusiastic.
 If you don’t like to feel like you’re being hustled, buy your tickets in advance online.
 And, if you’re planning on touring these attractions, consider purchasing a CityPASS for discounted admissions.

 Who goes bowling in NYC?
-Bowlmor Lanes is not your average suburban alley.
+Bowlero is not your average suburban alley.
 It’s broken up into small bowling nooks, dedicated to New York’s many neighborhoods.
 Central Park has a huge mural of the iconic Bow Bridge, while Chinatown has dozens of golden, waving Fortune Cat statues.
 There’s an arcade too.
-It’s fun family friendly spot if an afternoon rainstorm erupts.
+It’s a fun family-friendly spot if an afternoon rainstorm erupts.

 If you’re looking for Gulliver’s Gate, which featured miniature models of New York’s famous landmarks, it closed permanently in 2021.